Click the links below to find more information:

 No!
 The Admissions Committee will re-evaluate each student's file once the AMCAS application and UMMC secondary application are complete, a satisfactory MCAT score is on file and all required letters and transcripts have been received.

 MRPSP seeks candidates with a demonstrated history of volunteerism, excellent time management skills, strong work ethic, leadership skills and initiative.
 It also is essential that applicants have been involved in physician shadowing at the time of applying.
-Applicants without rural primary care shadowing experience will not be considered.
+Rural primary care shadowing is encouraged.

 MRPSP is designed for students who grew up in rural areas.
 Occasionally, urbanites have life stories that tie them to their rural roots.
 Examples would be recurrent summers spent with relatives in rural areas doing service or physician shadowing.
 These cases are evaluated individually with consideration given to all other attributes.
-Applicants from non-rural areas must have shadowing experience with a rural primary care physician do be considered for admission.
+Applicants from non-rural areas must have shadowing experience with a rural primary care physician to be considered for admission.

 Medical Encounters is designed to introduce students to primary care and give them a glimpse into life as a medical student.
 Each of the five primary care fields is experienced in half day sessions.
 Lunches with current MRPSP medical scholars open a window for undergraduate students to learn what it is like to wear the "short white coat."
 Skills such as intubation, fiberglass casting, suturing and basic venipuncture skills are learned in the UMMC simulation labs, and each student participates in CPR and cardiac defibrillation training.
 Typically, Medical Encounters take place in June and January so that it doesn't interfere with college activities and classes.
 See the photos in the Undergraduate Section of this website to learn more about Medical Encounters.